 A few things this gate does not solve, by design or by current limitation:

-• The sub-agent inherits project memory.
+- The sub-agent inherits project memory.
 The same gentle reviewer instincts that fail in the parent context can leak into the sub-agent.
 The prompt’s adversarial framing and required output sections are the primary mitigation.
-Eternal vigilance against “looks good” responses is required.
+Eternal vigilance against “looks good” responses is required — and equally, against the opposite failure mode of manufactured findings.

-• The iteration cap and the size cap interact.
-A 1700-line PR may converge in four rounds rather than three.
-The cap should be enforced more strictly going forward, with the size cap doing more work earlier.
+- The iteration cap and the size cap interact.
+A 1700-line PR may converge in four rounds rather than two or three.
+The cap should be enforced strictly, with the size cap doing more work earlier.

 §Why This Belongs in the Series